-AFL is a very important part of the way we teach at William Barnes.
-It consists of a number of teaching strategies that allow the children to have more control over their own learning.
-For example, children work with their teachers to develop success criteria for their work that are written up for the children to see.
+Occasionally children need to be reprimanded and this is done in line with the school's behaviour policy.
+Children are expected to reflect on written up for the children to see.
 When they have finished they check their own work to see if they have used the success criteria.
 At parents evenings you may notice that your child's work has been highlighted in pink and green.
 Pink shows work that the teacher is really pleased with, whilst green shows work that needs further improvement.
 With AFL children are also taught to learn together as partners, particularly when sharing ideas and answering difficult questions.